 During our summer vacation last year, we traveled way north (to Scandinavia – Finland, Sweden, Copenhagen, and Norway) to beat the heat.
 This year, I had originally suggested Spain, “Why not embrace the heat this year?”
 I said to Jim.
 After chatting with a few of his coworkers, he decided Spain would be entirely too hot, so we pivoted and Jim suggested Switzerland.
 Remembering my own trip to Interlaken with Rebecca back in 2011, I jumped at the chance and was eager to start planning, as I knew Jim would LOVE Switzerland with all the gorgeous scenery, delicious chocolate, and plentiful hikes and outdoor activities.
-A huge bonus of going to Switzerland also meant I could plan a trip to (finally) meet up with our fellow expat friends from San Francisco (Genevieve and Jared)!
+A huge bonus of going to Switzerland also meant I could plan a trip to (finally) meet up with our fellow ex-pat friends from San Francisco (Genevieve and Jared)!

-Our adventure started with Genevieve meeting us at the train station then promptly dropped off our bags at their apartment (which, by the way, has one of THE most amazing views I’ve ever seen from anyone’s apartment…unfortunately I never took a photo of it, and I’m not entirely sure why) and then headed out for some exploring and lunch.
+Our adventure started with Genevieve meeting us at the train station then we promptly dropped off our bags at their apartment (which, by the way, has one of THE most amazing views I’ve ever seen from anyone’s apartment…unfortunately I never took a photo of it, and I’m not entirely sure why) and then headed out for some exploring and lunch.

-Ever the amazing tour guides, Genevieve and Jared had planned out our entire two days, with our first adventure involved a bus ride up to the top of Monte Brè along with lunch and Restaurant Vetta Monte Brè.
+Ever the amazing tour guides, Genevieve and Jared had planned out our entire two days, with our first adventure involving a bus ride up to the top of Monte Brè along with lunch at Restaurant Vetta Monte Brè.
 Basically, if you’re looking for an the most impressive bus ride of your life (I’d LOVE to see what sort of test/training they need to undergo to get that job…I imagine it’s the craziest obstacle course you’ve ever seen) followed by a stunning view of Lake Lugano, look no further than here and the food is pretty stellar, too (I had gnocchi and Jim had an out of this world risotto).

 After lunch, we decided to hike down the mountain.
 In hindsight, this was a more in-depth hike than I had thought it would be (it’s so easy when you’re going up on a bus).
 I was sweating like crazy, but the views were amazing (see below).